 CAIDA has the authority and reserves the right, in its sole discretion, to refuse requests for dataset(s) or discontinue further access and use to anyone.
 If You feel Your request is inappropriately denied please contact CAIDA by sending a message to email@example.com.

 CAIDA's authorization to access the data grants You a limited, non-exclusive, non-transferable, non-assignable, and terminable license to copy, modify, and use the data in accordance with this AGREEMENT solely for the purpose of non-profit research, non-profit education, commercial internal testing and evaluation of the data, or for government purposes by or on behalf of the U.S. Government.
 No license is granted for any other purpose and there are no implied licenses in this Agreement.
 This Agreement shall become effective as of the date of approval by CAIDA and shall remain in force for a period of one year, unless terminated earlier or amended in writing.
-CAIDA shall have the right without obligation or recourse of any kind to You, to use any of Your feedback from the license period, solely for its non-profit educational and/or research purposes.
+CAIDA shall have the right to use any of Your feedback received during the license period solely for its non-profit educational and/or research purposes.

 2. GENERAL CONDITIONS

 (i) You will not impersonate any individual or entity, misrepresent any affiliation with another person, entity or association, use false information, or otherwise conceal Your identity from CAIDA at any time for any purpose.

 (ii) You consent that CAIDA can make public or otherwise disclose Your name as the registered requestor, the name of Your Affiliated Institution, the name of the dataset(s) that CAIDA has made available to You under this AUA, and the brief description of the type of research being undertaken that You provided to CAIDA.